 Yes, coronavirus screening tests covered by the health insurance are reimbursed as follows:

-- tests carried out before 25 June are covered by the health insurance, less the deductible and co-insurance amounts;
+- tests carried out before 25 June are covered by the health insurance, less the deductible and co-insurance, for patients with severe symptoms or a possible risk of complication.

-- tests carried out after 25 June are covered by the Swiss authorities, without taking into account the deductible and co-insurance amounts.
-The costs are reimbursed by the health insurance company, and then subsequently charged to the Swiss authorities.
+- tests carried out after 25 June are covered by the Swiss authorities, without taking into account the deductible and co-insurance, for patients with specific symptoms or as a result of close contact with a person who has tested positive.
+Costs are reimbursed by the health insurance company, which will charge them afterwards to the Swiss authorities.

 Quarantine cases fall within the competence of compensation funds in accordance with the measures taken by the Swiss Federal Council.
 You will find more information on the subject in the document issued by The Information Centre OASI/DI (not available in English).

 Due to the widespread propagation of the coronavirus, it is probably no longer possible to make an exclusive or overriding causal link to work.
 COVID-19 should therefore not be recognised as an occupational illness.
 However, due to the extraordinary situation, Groupe Mutuel has agreed to cover as an "occupational illness", under the compulsory accident insurance (LAA/UVG), COVID-19 infections that are predominantly due to an occupational activity in a hospital or laboratory.
 Groupe Mutuel will assess each case individually.